racket/rhombus/design/naming/namespace.md

 the enclosing context without any of the other bindings of `rhombus`.
-Furthermore, the last component of a dotted reference can be a non-namespace identifier, as in `import: rhombus.List.of`, which imports only `List.of` into the encosing context.
-An imported identifer that is not a namespace or module cannot be unpacked with `open`.
+Furthermore, the last component of a dotted reference can be a non-namespace identifier, as in `import: rhombus.List.of`, which imports only `List.of` into the enclosing context.
+An imported identifier that is not a namespace or module cannot be unpacked with `open`.
 Overall, there are really three kinds of binding that are folded into `import`: from a module, from a namespace, or just one binding.